ISTANBUL TOURIST PASS®

 Here are the top 10 things to enjoy with kids in town

 Istanbul is a place with thousands of years of history, thus you will have many museums to explore.
-Some of the main ones are the Hagia Sophia and Archeological Museums.
-You can enter them using the Museum Pass Istanbul.
+Some of the main ones are the Hagia Sophia Mosque, Topkapi Palace and Archeological Museums.
+Guided tours are FREE with Istanbul Tourist Pass®.

-The Ottoman Empire built a handful of palaces and summer houses to live and rule, although each one with a different style and purpose.
-Examples of these are the Dolmabahçe Palace, the Topkapı Palace, the Beylerbeyi Palace and the Yıldız Palace.
+The Ottoman Empire built a handful of palaces and summer houses to live and rule, each one with a different style and purpose; like Dolmabahçe Palace and the Topkapi Palace.
+Both can be visited with informative guides for FREE with Istanbul Tourist Pass®.

 The members of the Ottoman family commissioned the construction of many important mosques.
 You can easily identify them by their magnificence.
 For instance, the Blue Mosque, Süleymaniye Mosque, Fatih Mosque or the New Mosque.

 Constantinople was one of the very few places on Earth with a great meaning to the three main religions of the world, Judaism, Christianity and Islam.
 You can still find sacred buildings from each of these religions in Istanbul.

 These places are not only historical, but also many legends and myths about them were created by the inhabiting civilizations.
 Visit the Galata Tower, Maiden’s Tower or Basilica Cistern and your eyes will open to a whole new world.

 Constantinople was an important trade center in the Silk Road for centuries.
 Today, you can still enjoy the shopping experience in Istanbul by purchasing the world-famous Turkish rugs or stopping by at the hundreds of shops in the Grand Bazaar.

 Visit Cevahir Bedesten, Zincirli Han, İç Cebeci Han.
 Do not forget to stop by for a tea in the courtyard of İç Cebeci Han.